 Experts say acceptance is the first step towards solving a problem.
-This ideology is almost universally accepted (no pun intended) by major recovery organizations such as Alcoholics Anonymous to psychologists to self-help gurus.
+This ideology is almost universally accepted (no pun intended) by major recovery organizations such as Alcoholics Anonymous as well as psychologists and self-help gurus.

 And yet, it’s so crucial but so difficult to do because acceptance is often accompanied by an abundance of negative emotions.
 Firstly, there’s fear because if you admit you have a problem, you know it’s the first step of a long process to finding a solution.
 That can be scary to think about.
 There’s also a lot of reluctance because nobody, including myself, likes to admit their flaws.

 There’s also a fear of change.
-Even though the present situation, be it addiction, financial problems or mental health issues, might be as bad as they come at least you know the situation.
+Even though the present situation, be it addiction, financial problems or mental health issues, might be as bad as it comes at least you know the situation.
 The future is unpredictable.
 No matter how much how noble one’s goals are to suggest optimism on the horizon, we know that’s not always the case.

 So what’s the solution?
 How do we make the process of acceptance much easier and more promising?